 20th Day.
 The 20th day of classes when official enrollment counts are taken, known as the census date.

 AAU.
 Association of American Universities.
-The University of Kansas is a member of this prestigious group of sixty-five private and public institutions in the U.S. and Canada.
+The University of Kansas is a member of this prestigious group of leading private and public research universities in the U.S. and Canada.

 AAUDE.
 Association of American Universities Data Exchange organization.